matteocollina/hillRate/README.md

 Easy Rating Plugin

--stars: Number of stars
+* stars: Number of stars

--imageStar: Custom Image of stars  :
+* imageStar: Custom Image of stars  :
             - default : path img empty star
             - half: path img half star
             - full : path img full star

--imageStarOnIndex:  You can specify custom image for index (start: index=0)
+* imageStarOnIndex:  You can specify custom image for index (start: index=0)
             - "state_unselected" you can declare state when is not selected (default,half,full), otherwise it's full.

--valuesStar: 2 values => half star / 1 value => full star
+* valuesStar: 2 values => half star / 1 value => full star

--showSelectedValue: bool that show value selected or not
+* showSelectedValue: bool that show value selected or not

--titleStar: title of  each star value - Need to correspond to values structure : if you don't want titles, don't add this option
+* titleStar: title of  each star value - Need to correspond to values structure : if you don't want titles, don't add this option

--nameInput: attribute name of input
+* nameInput: attribute name of input

--responsive: default false
+* responsive: default false

--showSelectedValue: (default false) Print current valueStar selected.
+* showSelectedValue: (default false) Print current valueStar selected.

--edit: (default true) you can choose if use hillRate as input checkbox or only img.
+* edit: (default true) you can choose if use hillRate as input checkbox or only img.

     $('.rating-star').hillRate({